 2014 Super Bowl: Seattle 43, Denver 8

-Most Fortunate Moment: On the first snap of the game, Denver center Manny Ramirez shotgunned the football past Peyton Manning into the end zone for a what-the-heck-just-happened safety.
-Seattle’s D had a huge game, but didn’t have to lift a finger to get the lead.
+Most Fortunate Moment: On the first snap of the game, Denver center Manny Ramirez shotgunned the football past Peyton Manning into the end zone for a what-the-hell-is-that? safety.
+Seattle’s defense got their team the lead by just standing there.
 The Broncos’ lack of preparedness for the Seahawks’ 12th man set the tone for the night.

-Honorable Mention: In the NFC title game, on a fourth-and-seven play, Niners defensive end Aldon Smith went offside, giving QB Russell Wilson a freebie (as he told in this game story); Jermaine Kearse snatched Wilson’s pass in the end zone, giving Seattle a 20-17 lead on their way to a 23-17 win.
+Honorable Mention: In the NFC title game, on a fourth-and-seven play, Niners defensive end Aldon Smith went offside, giving QB Russell Wilson a freebie; Jermaine Kearse snatched Wilson’s pass in the end zone, giving Seattle a 20-17 lead on their way to a 23-17 win.

 2015 Super Bowl: New England 28, Seattle 24

-Most Fortunate Moment: Not to be contrarian, but I just don’t think the play call was the worst in Super Bowl history.
-However, the Seahawks’ decision to pass from the one-yard line gave rookie Patriots defensive back (and budding star) Malcolm Butler the chance to intercept the ball and seal the game.
-Whether fortunate or diligent, as we saw in the “Do Your Job” program, the Patriots had planned for that exact play in the previous week’s practice.
+Most Fortunate Moment: You know, I just don’t think running the ball was the worst play call in Super Bowl history.
+However, the Seahawks’ decision to pass the ball from the one-yard line gave rookie Malcolm Butler the chance to intercept it and seal the game.
+As we saw in that year’s “Do Your Job,” the Patriots had planned for that exact play in the previous week’s practice.

 Honorable Mention: After dealing with key injuries in previous playoffs, the Patriots finally got to compete with a mostly healthy roster, as Gronkowski, Julian Edelman, Vince Wilfork and a full O-line contributed; Cornerbacks Darrelle Revis and Brandon Browner signed with New England and re-shaped the defense.
 (For a year, at least.
-A remarkable year.)
+One shining moment, if you will.)